-By and large the figure of around three lakh kids who are in ECCE systems in Kashmir region remains constant.
-A 2008 figure suggested that around 106233 new admission including 58003 boys and 48230 girls joined the formal education system in schools.
+By and large, the figure of around three lakh kids who are in ECCE systems in the Kashmir region remains constant.
+A 2008 figure suggested that around 106233 new admissions including 58003 boys and 48230 girls joined the formal education system in schools.
 That means no less than 100 thousand kids need admission in a school, in nursy or in the first primary, every autumn.
-Officials surveys suggest 75-80% of them prefer the private sector, especially in the urban areas “Most of the admissions at elementary level happen in private sector and we must admit it,” the officer said.
-“This also is a fact that as they grow up, part of them shift to government schools and it is complete reversal in plus two level.”
+Officials’ surveys suggest 75-80% of them prefer the private sector, especially in the urban areas “Most of the admissions at the elementary level happen in the private sector and we must admit it,” the officer said.
+“This also is a fact that as they grow up, part of the shift to government schools and it is a complete reversal in plus two levels.”

-Kashmir has 2610 private schools which are quite a few if compared to 11766 schools that government owns and runs.
+Kashmir has 2610 private schools, which is quite a few if compared to the 11766 schools that government owns and runs.
 The overall enrolment in private schools is 589734 which is more than half of 933025 students enrolled in government schools.

-The officer said that across state 59.4 percent of the new entrants chose the state government run schools, in Kashmir only 57.6 percent were enrolled in the government schools.
-That means private sector got 65720 candidates in class first.
-But private sector opens at nursery level.
+The officer said that across the state 59.4 per cent of the new entrants chose the state government-run schools, in Kashmir only 57.6 per cent were enrolled in the government schools.
+That means the private sector got 65720 candidates in class first.
+But the private sector opens at the nursery level.

-If every parent spends Rs 50,000 for admission of his ward in a year, how much makes for the 80,000 students?
+If every parent spends Rs 50,000 for admission to his ward in a year, how much make for the 80,000 students?
 A whopping Rs 400 crore.
-Insiders in the sector said, it can well go up to Rs 600 crore, if hidden costs, and other “funds” are to be accounted for.
+Insiders in the sector said, it can well go up to Rs 600 crore, if hidden costs and other “funds” are to be accounted for.

 But that is not the only money the private sector stakes, every autumn.
-For new admissions, they supply books, stationary, and uniform.
-Unlike government schools, entire private sector has winter and summer uniforms and in most of the cases, two sets are “suggested”, if not “recommended”.
+For new admissions, they supply books, stationery, and uniform.
+Unlike government schools, the entire private sector has winter and summer uniforms and in most of the cases, two sets are “suggested”, if not “recommended”.

 Recently Pulwama’s Dolphin International School started “providing” 17 books for nursery kids.
-All these books, part of curriculum, had essentially to be purchased from the school stationary shop.
-It cost whopping Rs 5000, a candidate.
+All these books, part of the curriculum, had essentially to be purchased from the school stationary shop.
+It cost a whopping Rs 5000, for a candidate.

 Parents were not unhappy over the costs because “You Know, English Schools are different!”
 It was eventually, the weight of the 17 books, which triggered some concern among parents.
 Reports suggest the school management was ‘gracious’ in reducing the number, eventually!

-Last year a survey conducted by the department of social and preventive medicine of state run Medical College revealed that in Kashmir schools, 83.7 percent of children carry bags are heavier than 10 percent of body weight.
-Children, under law, should have school carry bags weighing lesser than ten percent of their body-weight.
+Last year a survey conducted by the department of social and preventive medicine of state-run Medical College revealed that in Kashmir schools, 83.7 per cent of children carry bags heavier than 10 per cent of their body weight.
+Children, under the law, should have school carry bags weighing lesser than ten per cent of their body weight.